tbadman/TwitchTracker/README.md

 Real-time Twitch viewer count for the top 10 most popular streaming games.
 More features planned for the future!

-### Notes:

 IMPORTANT: Requires a Client-ID code to run.
-How to obtain Client-ID:
+Instructions to get your own:
 - Go to https://www.twitch.tv/ and log in.
 - Click on Settings in the top right corner.
 - On the Connections tab, scroll to the bottom.
 - Click 'Register Your Application' under 'Other Connections'.
 - Follow the on-screen instructions to register and receive your personalized Client-ID code.
 - Replace 'XXXXX' with your Client-ID code under clientID in population_tracking.py.

+### Notes:

 Mouse-over a line to bring up information about the corresponding game.
 Current mouse-over information (will add more soon):